On the Ground Blogs

 This month, we commemorate World AIDS Day and celebrate the nearly 20 years of impact that PEPFAR has made in the global fight against HIV/AIDS.

-From the Field: The Day the Health Workers Returned
+On the Ground: The Day the Health Workers Returned

 Ethiopia’s rural communities are bearing the brunt of a humanitarian crisis brought on by extreme drought and conflict.
 Read a dispatch from photographer James Buck on what he saw the day health care returned to a local community after more than a year.